Last updated: 26 February 2021

-In June 2018 The Australia and New Zealand Ministerial Forum on Food Regulation (the Forum) noted the increase of foodborne illness outbreaks in Australia and agreed that there is a need to review food safety risk management for the food service and closely related retail sectors.
+In June 2018, Minister's responsible for food regulation (the Forum) noted the number of foodborne illness outbreaks in Australia and agreed that there is a need to review food safety risk management for the food service and related retail sectors.